drhsqlite/fossil-mirror/www/th1.md

 Summary of Core TH1 Commands
 ----------------------------

-The original Tcl language after when TH1 is modeled has a very rich repertoire of commands.
+The original Tcl language (after which TH1 is modeled) has a very rich repertoire of commands.
 TH1, as it is designed to be minimalist and embedded has a greatly reduced command set.
 The following bullets summarize the commands available in TH1: